 - large hands and feet

 - a protruding forehead and jaw

 - widely spaced teeth

 The condition can produce a variety of symptoms, including:

 - elevated blood sugar and blood pressure levels

 - heart problems, including an enlarged heart

-The medications most commonly used to lower growth hormone levels are called growth hormone receptor antagonists, somatostatin analogues, and dopamine agonists.
+The medications most commonly used to lower growth hormone levels are growth hormone receptor antagonists, somatostatin analogs, and dopamine agonists.

 Published By: Healthline Networks, Inc.